CodeSmithAditya/FileForge/README.md

 - 📂 **File Explorer Integration** – Easily browse and select files from your device storage
 - 🔄 **File Conversion** – Convert between formats like PDF, DOC, PPT, XLS, JPG, and PNG
-- 📏 **File Resizing** – Compress and resize various file formats, including images, PDFs, and more.
+- 📏 **File Resizing** – Compress and resize a variety of file formats, including images, PDFs, and more.
 - 🌙 **Dark Mode Support** – Automatically adapts to your system’s dark mode (in progress)
 - 🧭 **Minimal & Intuitive UI** – Fast, responsive, and user-friendly interface